ronjajaas/terveysremontti/README.md

 # terveysremontti

--Permanenent changes to your lifestyles-
+-Permanenent changes to your lifestyle-

 There is registration and signing in the front page.
 In the registration page you can fill your first name, last name, email, password, phone number and adress and